Social Sensitivity in the Changing Workplace

 Course Credits

-• An optional course in the 70 credit hour QNET Certificate in Management Development (CMD)
+• An optional course (7 credit hours) in the 70 credit hour QNET Certificate in Management Development (CMD)

 • Eligible for credit in the CAM:OE (Certificate in Applied Management: Organizational Effectiveness) in partnership with the University of Manitoba, Continuing Education